where professionals get the latest information about standards for AR

 In the "guide" category of use cases, augmented reality provides a system which leads the user through a process involving people, places or objects in the real world in real time.

-The "create" category of use cases encompasses all those use cases in which a system furnishes the user the ability to attach or introduce (annotate) digital data in association with the real world.
+The “publish” category of use cases encompasses all those use cases in which a system furnishes the user the ability to attach or introduce (annotate) digital data in association with the real world.

 This category may also include systems in which an automatically calculated (new) point or digital annotation or object could be added to the real world in real time by an application.
 We suggest that this would be referred to as the "compute" class of use cases.

-"Play" use cases share the common purpose of permitting two or more people to interact with one another and some digital data in the real world in real time.
+“Collaborate” use cases share the common purpose of permitting two or more people to interact with one another and some digital data in the real world in real time.
+This was previously called “Play” use scenarios.
+During the 8th AR Standards Community meeting we proposed to change the name of this category to “Collaborate” in order to reflect the enterprise as well as consumer use cases.

 AR Standards Landscape